slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Every day in the mirror I watch death at work.' -- Jean Cocteau*

 > *'Live as if you were to die tomorrow.
 Learn as if you were to live forever.' -- Mahatma Gandhi*

-> *'You’ll miss the best things if you keep your eyes shut.' -- Dr. Seuss*

 > *'Never get so busy making a living that you forget to make a life.'*